 A. The Commissioner may petition the committing court for conditional or unconditional release of the committed person at any time he believes the committed person's condition has so changed that he is no longer a sexually violent predator in need of treatment and secure confinement.
-The petition shall be accompanied by a report of clinical findings supporting the petition and by a conditional release or discharge plan, as applicable, prepared jointly by the hospital and the appropriate community services board.
+The petition shall be accompanied by a report of clinical findings supporting the petition and by a conditional release or discharge plan, as applicable, prepared jointly by the hospital and the appropriate community services board Department of Mental Health, Mental Retardation and Substance Abuse Services.
 The committed person may petition the committing court for release only once in each year in which no annual judicial review is required pursuant to § 37.1-70.11.
-The party petitioning for release shall transmit a copy of the petition to the Attorney General.
+The party petitioning for release shall transmit a copy of the petition to the Attorney General and to the Commissioner.